eduvpn/documentation/API.md

 (for the user) and the `/connect` to obtain a configuration.
 This does NOT apply when the application configures a "system VPN" that also runs without the VPN application being active.
-The application MUST implement a means to notify the user when the configuration is about to expire.
+The application MUST implement a means to notify the user when the (system VPN) configuration is about to expire.

 It can of course happen that the VPN is not working when using the VPN configuration that is not yet expired.
 In that case the client SHOULD inform